Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 The word “bonfire” comes from the tradition of burning bones on Halloween.

 A bonfire was a key element of the Samhain festival, which celebrated summer’s end.

 Halloween traditions have stemmed from Samhain traditions, one being to have a large bonfire.

-In Sweden most grave yards are often surrounded by nature, in forests and woodland.
+In Sweden, most graveyards are often surrounded by nature, in forests and woodlands.

 An old Halloween tradition is to go with your family to visit the graves of loved ones and take a candle.

 The candles are placed on the graves, and everyone spends the evening connecting with the lost loved ones.